Can You Take Prednisone When Pregnant? Safety & Side Effects

 Taking prednisone for a long time might adversely affect your baby, causing low birth weight or preterm delivery.
 However, it has not been confirmed whether these effects are because of the medication or the condition for which the medications are given.
 Therefore, doctors prescribe prednisone only when they feel its benefits outweigh the pregnancy risks (14).

 Prednisone helps to manage inflammatory disorders like asthma and autoimmune conditions.
 However, using prednisone during pregnancy might need caution as it may adversely affect your health and fetal development.
 Experts suggest that prednisone should be used during pregnancy only when its benefits outweigh the risks.
 Therefore, if you are pregnant, inform your obstetric specialist and adjust the prednisone dosage accordingly.
-Remember, taking the medication in a dose higher than recommended may cause cleft lip in babies and lead to sleep disorders, nausea, and headache in mothers.
+Taking the medication in a dose higher than recommended may cause cleft lip in babies and lead to sleep disorders, nausea, and headache in mothers.
+So, always check with your doctor to ensure optimal outcomes for you and your baby.

 Infographic: Possible Withdrawal Symptoms Of Prednisone During Pregnancy